nanw1103/parallel-processing-patterns/README.md

         Print the translation

-    Run thread 1 and thread 2 concurrently
+    Run thread 1 and thread 2 in parallel.

 Example of parallel execution using callbacks